BrettAF/ArrAnt-Team-Repo/Documentation/The Main Script.md

 # The MATLAB Main Script
-The main_live_script.mlx file is the MATLAB file in which the user enters all the inputs are receives all the output.
-The file is a live script, allowing the user to easily change the values of the input variables.
-There are several sections to the live script, the input parameters, the radar optimization, the optimization output table and graph, and the saving of inputs and outputs.
+The main_script.mlx file is the MATLAB file in which the user enters all the parameters, performs the optimization and  receives all output results.
+The file is a live script, allowing the user to easily change the values of the input variables. <br><br>
+There are three sections to the live script:
+- Input Parameters:
+- Run the Radar Optimization
+- Print and Save the Radar Optimization Output

 ## Input Parameters
 The live script allows for the user to have clear fields indicating where the user should insert the input and how that input can be changed.
 A view of the live input is shown in the image below.